BradCoffield/APIs-for-librarians/_quotes/random-quote-on-a-topic.md

 {:.code-notes}
 * Line 41: `uid` and `tokenid` will be given to you by Quotes.net once you sign up.
 * Line 41: `query=writing` is where you put your keyword to search.
 Replace `writing` with whatever suits you.
+* Line 41: If you wanted to use a handcrafted JSON file you would change the long string that starts with `http://` with the path to your local file.
+Something like `'/quotes.json'`
 * Line 64: Change `theQuoteItself.length < 145` to some other number if you want to allow longer quotes or restrict it to shorter quotes.

 ##### The code itself: